arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/getting-started-with-modbus-tcp-plc-ide/content.md

 ### Workspace Pre-Configuration

-There are some considerations that you will need to take it into account beforehand to properly enable and use Modbus TCP on Opta™ using PLC IDE.
+There are some considerations that you will need to take it into account beforehand to properly use Modbus TCP on Opta™ within PLC IDE.
 Following subsections will help briefly explain such aspects.

 ***It is recommendable to check out [this tutorial](https://docs.arduino.cc/tutorials/portenta-machine-control/plc-ide-setup-license#3-project-setup) to familiarize with Arduino PLC IDE environment.***